The Narrator (Fight Club)

-The Narrator is a fictional character and the protagonist and main antagonist of the 1996 Chuck Palahniuk novel Fight Club, its 1999 film adaptation of the same name, and the comic book sequels Fight Club 2 and Fight Club 3.
-The character is an insomniac with a split personality, and is depicted as an unnamed everyman (credited in the film as "the Narrator") during the day, who becomes the chaotic and charismatic Tyler Durden at night during periods of insomnia.
+The Narrator is a fictional character who serves as both the protagonist and main antagonist of the 1996 Chuck Palahniuk novel Fight Club, the 1999 film adaptation Fight Club, and the comic book sequels Fight Club 2 and Fight Club 3.
+The character is an insomniac with dissociative identity disorder (DID), and is depicted as an unnamed everyman (credited in the film as "the Narrator") during the day, who becomes the chaotic and charismatic Tyler Durden at night during periods of insomnia.

 In 2008, Tyler was selected by Empire magazine as the greatest movie character of all time, shortly after Fight Club was voted by Empire readers as the tenth greatest film of all time.